 Behnam Rugs’ customers enjoy the many rug designs and rug colors that are at our showroom.
 It is not easy to select one rug, many times customers bought two or even three different sized and designed rugs.
 We have over a thousand unique rugs to choose from.
 When there are thousands of rugs in front of you, it’s so easy to give up on the search for a dream rug before you even begin.
 We’ve put together this handy guide to make things a little easier.

 When you’re shopping for a new rug, the first question you should ask yourself is, “What do I want this rug to do for my room?”
-Once you have a general idea of what you’re looking for, shopping for a new rug will be much easier.
+Once you have a general idea of what you’re looking for, looking for a new rug will be much easier.
 There are four main factors to keep in mind when rug shopping: size, color, design, and quality.

 Size is one of the most important factors to consider when purchasing a rug.
 When you are deciding on the size of your new rug, you’ll want to consider a few things.